 There are many types of seminars and ways to transfer knowledge.
 Depending on the subject and the training objective, appropriate forms have to be selected.
-In this blog I would like to inform you about my experience gained with my social media-based online-trainings.
+In this blog, I would like to inform you about my experience gained with my social media-based online-trainings.

-My seminars mainly deal with information about communication technologies and standards, markets and market participants as well as exchange of practical project experience.
+My seminars mainly deal with information about communication technologies and standards, markets and market participants as well as an exchange of practical project experience.
 They typically do not provide skills for the operation or configuration of computers or network elements.
 My seminars usually do not provide practical exercises on devices.

 For me, this resulted in two versions of knowledge transfer in the past:

 Live seminars with a lecturer in seminar rooms, offered as public events with full catering or corporate training for a selected group of users.
 This is the traditional form of training that has always been practiced.

 The advantages are obvious: comprehensive information about the seminar topics, individual and immediate answers to questions, interactive learning design with direct exchange of experience between the trainer and participants as well as extensive documents.